nikitsrj/goquorum/README.md

 **Quick Setup in an AWS EC2 instance**

 Quorum dev quickstart provides the steps to simply setup a 7 node blockchain network.
 This 7 node will be running as container in a single VM.<br>
-Spin up an EC2 instance of 8 core and 32 GB RAM(t2.2xlarge), ubuntu with 80GB storage.
-For testing purpose pls open all the ports to your home IP.<br>
+I provisioned an EC2 instance of 8 core and 32 GB RAM(t2.2xlarge), ubuntu with 80GB storage.
+For testing purpose I have opened all the ports to my home IP.<br>

 Take a look at the `quorum-dev-quickstart-steps.sh` file